-Scaling climate change literacy in Africa
+Scaling Climate Change Literacy in Africa

 Teacher Ewesit Centrine teaching children under trees at a mobile school some 50 kilometres from Lodwar, Turkana, Kenya, 24 June 2013.
 Source: Wikicommons Creative Commons Sharealike 4.0